Chinwenduekeh/Aws-security-journey/day-2/Readme.md

 # Day 2 -Aws VPC Architecture project
 ## Project overview
-In this project, i explored the fundamentals of AWS networking by cratinga virtual private cloud(VPC) ARCCHITECTURE.
+In this project, i explored the fundamentals of AWS networking by creating a virtual private cloud(VPC) ARCHITECTURE.

 The goal was to understand how secure cloud environments are structured and how traffic flows between AWS resources.
 ---

-## sevicess used
+## services used
 - Amazon VPC
 - Public subnet
 - Private subnet
 -Internet Gateway
-- Route Tabless
+- Route Tables
 - Route Tables
 - EC2 instance
 - Security Groups